MuhammadUsamaSattar/FM3-MicRo/README.md

+**`NOTE: This description is for the summer job project.
+This needs to be updated once the thesis matures a bit.`**

 # Particle Mainpulator
 This repository is the code base for Micro- and Nano-robotics Course's Lab offered at by Robotic Instruments Lab at Aalto University, Finland.